 At the end of the day, your trading style will determine which option best meets your requirements.

-The first green circle shows our first long signal, which comes from the MACD.
+The first green circle shows our first long signal, which comes from the MACD stock indicator.
 The second green circle highlights when the TRIX breaks zero and we enter a long position.

 The two red circles show the contrary signals from each indicator.
-Note that in the first case, the moving average convergence divergence gives us the option for an early exit, while in the second case, the TRIX keeps us in our position.
+Note in the first case, the moving average convergence divergence gives us the option for an early exit, while in the second case, the TRIX keeps us in our position.